box/developer.box.com/content/guides/box-ai/prerequisites.md

     - authentication/tokens/developer-tokens/
 ---

-# Prerequisites for Box AI
+# Getting Started with Box AI

 <Message type="notice">
 Box AI API is a beta feature, which means the